jmcerrejon/misapuntesde/src/2014/08/check-online-urls-on-a-markdown-file-or-another-type.md

 ---
 id: 439
 title: Check online urls on a Markdown file (or another type)
+description: Check online urls on a Markdown file (or another type)
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2014-08-07 18:00:00